RevolutionAnalytics/RRO/README.md

-# Revolution R Open
+# Microsoft R Open

-This is the build system for Revolution R Open.
-It starts with the unmodified R-3.2.2 distribution, and incorporates the Revolution R Open modifications, and then builds executables on various platforms.
+This is the build system for Microsoft R Open.
+It starts with the unmodified R-3.2.2 distribution, and incorporates the Microsoft R Open modifications, and then builds executables on various platforms.

-## To build Revolution R Open
+## To build Microsoft R Open

 ### Windows: